Nowruz: Pakistan

 In Pakistan, Nowruz is typically celebrated in parts of Gilgit-Baltistan, Khyber Pakhtunkhwa, especially near the border with Afghanistan, and across Balochistan, with a large celebration held in the capital of Quetta.
-Recently, the government of Iran has become involved in hosting celebrations in Islamabad to commemorate the holiday.
-Like in India, the Parsi and Ismaili communities have historically celebrated the holiday, as have some Shi'a Muslims.
+Recently, the government of Iran has participated in hosting celebrations in Islamabad to commemorate the holiday.
+Like in India, the Parsi and Isma'ili communities have historically celebrated the holiday, as have some Shi'a Muslims.

+Sweden

+Nowruz is celebrated by the Swedish Iranian community, and in Stockholm, the Eldfesten annual festival is one of the largest Chaharshanbe Suri concerts and festivals in the world and is broadcast nationally on Sveriges Television and internationally on Manoto.

+United States

+Vibrant Persian-speaking immigrant communities in the United States have been celebrating Nowruz for decades.
+The state of California is considered to have the largest Persian-speaking community in the country.
+On 19 March 2024, Governor Gavin Newsom issued a proclamation declaring 19 March as Nowruz day.

 Theology

-Followers of the Zoroastrian faith include Nowruz in their religious calendar, as do followers of other faiths.
-Shia literature refers to the merits of the day of Nowruz; the Day of Ghadir took place on Nowruz; and the fatwas of major Shia scholars recommend fasting.
-Nowruz is also a holy day for Sufis, Bektashis, Ismailis, Alawites, Alevis, Babis and adherents of the Baháʼí Faith.
+Zoroastrianism

+Nowruz itself has its origins in Zoroastrianism and is the most important of the Zoroastrian Gahambars or religious feasts.
+The holiday celebrates the arrival of the spring which Zoroastrians see as a representation of the triumph of good (Asha) over evil (Druj), a central theme of the religion.

-Baháʼí Faith
+Bahá'í Faith

 Naw-Rúz is one of nine holy days for adherents of the Baháʼí Faith worldwide.
 It is the first day of the Baháʼí calendar, occurring on the vernal equinox around 21 March.
-The Baháʼí calendar is composed of 19 months, each of 19 days, and each of the months is named after an attribute of God; similarly each of the nineteen days in the month also are named after an attribute of God.
+The Baháʼí calendar is composed of 19 months, each of 19 days, and each of the months is named after an attribute of God; similarly, each of the 19 days in the month also are named after an attribute of God.
 The first day and the first month were given the attribute of Bahá, an Arabic word meaning splendour or glory, and thus the first day of the year was the day of Bahá in the month of Bahá.
 Baháʼu'lláh, the founder of the Baháʼí Faith, explained that Naw-Rúz was associated with the Most Great Name of God, and was instituted as a festival for those who observed the Nineteen-Day Fast.

 The day is also used to symbolize the renewal of time in each religious dispensation. ʻAbdu'l-Bahá, Bahá'u'lláh's son and successor, explained that significance of Naw-Rúz in terms of spring and the new life it brings.
 He explained that the equinox is a symbol of the messengers of God and the message that they proclaim is like a spiritual springtime, and that Naw-Rúz is used to commemorate it.

 As with all Baháʼí holy days, there are few fixed rules for observing Naw-Rúz, and Baháʼís all over the world celebrate it as a festive day, according to local custom.
 Persian Baháʼís still observe many of the Iranian customs associated with Nowruz such as the Haft-sin, but American Baháʼí communities, for example, may have a potluck dinner, along with prayers and readings from Baháʼí scripture.